-There are many different uses and applications for electric heating elements in various processing and industrial manufacturing industries, and one of the most common heating elements within this field are electric infrared heaters (interchangeably called “IR” or radiant heaters).
+There are many different uses and applications for electric heating elements in various processing and industrial manufacturing industries.
+One of the most common heating elements within this field is electric infrared heaters (interchangeably called “IR” or radiant heaters).
 Electric heating elements such as these aid manufacturing and industrial processes primarily by maintaining substances (such as adhesives or oil residue) at the correct temperature needed for efficient processing.
 Infrared heaters are ideal for a variety of reasons.

-First, the radiant method of heating is energy efficient, meaning the electric heating elements have a great spot in the modern, green world.
+First, the radiant method of heating is energy efficient.
+This means the electric heating elements have a great spot in the modern, green world.

 Second, electric infrared heaters are most helpful in heavy-duty projects that require high temperatures and high intensity.

-Third, the specifications and method of heating for electric infrared heaters means that the heating elements are easy to clean and maintain, and are cost effective when compared to other available options.
+Third, the specifications and method of heating for electric infrared heaters make the heating elements easy to clean and maintain.
+As well, they are cost-effective in comparison to other available options.

 Finally, infrared heaters are ideal for the industrial sector because they can be applied across many industries, from the medical and automotive industries to the mining, oil and gas industries.